santoshyadavdev/portfolio/src/content/blog/2024-12-30-2024-finding-my-lost-confidence.md

 - Did more than 280km in running since 16 June.
 - I started Running, completed my first 10k, and could do it in under 1 hour, which was my goal.
 - I reduced my weight from 74kg to 61kg and feel much better.
-My clothes are down from medium to small, and my waist is down from 32 to 28 inches.
+My clothes size is down from medium to small, and my waist size is 28 inches from 32 inches before.
-- Reduced my blood sugar from 270 to under 110 since I started running.
+- Reduced my blood sugar its under 110 since I started running.
+- Gave up processed sugar 8 month back, I eat more fruits specially berries and papaya.

 ## Family